fabianschwab/mvp-starter/README.md

    2. Go the *Networking* -> *Routes* tab click on the link to the KeyCloak instance
 3. Login on the KeyCloak UI with the credentials under *Workload* -> *Secrets* -> **credential-example-keycloak**

+As an alternative you can use a local KeyCloak instance via `docker-compose`.
+For setting it up, for local development, see instructions in the [./keycloak/README.md](./keycloak/README.md).
+After this the steps below are the same.

 ### KeyCloak

 1. Login to the KeyCloak Console